Hello! You’ve found me, and I’m so glad you’re here; it’s meant to be!

 I am passionate about things like good coffee, reading, Antarctica, being outside and conservation work (both here in New Zealand and overseas), and I believe that we are in the world to do good and to grow as much as we can.
 I like to inspire and make people smile (and snort with laughter if I can manage it).
 I also ramble on a lot about birds.
 Just roll with it.
 If you’re easily offended, you’ve come to the wrong place.

 And I like to think I’m different than most other travel blogs.
 I also tend to think of myself as a curious traveler after profound experiences and the idea of ticking stuff off a bucketlist makes me want to punch a wall.
 I also manage to f*ck up quite a bit on the road and get myself into trouble.
 I also swear.
 A lot.

 I write like we are friends, you know, in a non-creepy way.
 Hi new friend!
 Add me on Facebook!

 Sidenote: I get trolled a lot – people say mean things to me online – I am not sure why; I think I’m lovely.

-When this started happening five years ago, I didn’t know what to do.
+When this started happening nine years ago, I didn’t know what to do.
 When I would get a mean comment I could cry and eat cookie dough and feel sorry for myself.
-Then I decided to own it, and created the annual “best hate comments of the year” list, which is one of several random things I am known for, along with falling off a camel in Jordan and just generally ranting.
+Then I decided to own it and created the annual “best hate comments of the year” list, which is one of several random things I am known for, along with falling off a camel in Jordan and just generally ranting.